 Dine out for lunch, not dinner.
-In Europe it is often cheaper to dine at an expensive restaurant for a set menu lunch, rather than a dinner.
-The food, wine and service is the same, you will often be eating with locals (order what they are having).
+In Europe, it is often cheaper to dine at an expensive restaurant for a set menu lunch, rather than a dinner.
+The food, wine, and service are the same, you will often be eating with locals (order what they are having).
 It’s simply less expensive.
 Dining outside of the dinner rush also you will find you have more time to talk to a waiter or owner about the menu (and ask them for their other favourite restaurant recommendations for the following day).

 Eating at the local markets or even just in a family-run restaurant for dinner is a great and very cheap way to experience a part of the culture that you may miss at a luxury hotel.
 It’s also a great way to feed the local economy and connect with the local people.